 Reflecting and adjusting one’s approach as needed CORRECT.
 Penelope is employing the same unsuccessful approach the second time she takes the course, without learning from her mistakes the first time.

-Trevor jumps over the pre-assessments at the beginning of the Digital Citizenship unit and dives straight into the text, doing all the activities and unit quizzes.
+Trevor jumps over the pre-assessment at the beginning of the Responsible Computing unit and dives straight into the text, reading everything, doing all the activities, and completing the unit quiz.
 After acing the final exam, he complains to one of his friends: “I knew all that Digital Citizenship stuff to begin with.
 I really don’t know why I had to do all that work.”
+[Hint 1: Click on the definitions for each stage in the metacognitive cycle above to see if one looks like a match.
+Hint 2: Notice that Trevor didn’t consider his prior knowledge of the material until after he finished the whole course.]

 Assessing the task We don’t know from reading this story if Trevor read the Digital Citizenship unit objectives before beginning.
 What we do know is that he missed the opportunity to assess his own abilities in relation to those objectives.
-If he had done the pre-assessments – and realized that he didn’t need to read the text or do the exercises – he could have skipped the Digital Citizenship unit and saved himself some time.
+If he had done the pre-assessments and scored well, he would have realized that he didn’t need to read the text or do the exercises, and he could have saved time by skipping much of the Digital Citizenship unit.[or we could say “by skipping to the Unit Review Quiz at the end of the Digital Citizenship unit”]

 Evaluating one’s own strengths and weaknesses CORRECT.
-If Trevor had done the pre-assessments – and realized that he didn’t need to read the text or do the exercises – he could have skipped the Digital Citizenship unit and saved himself some time.
+If Trevor had done the pre-assessments – and realized that he didn’t need to read the text or do the exercises – he could have skipped [most of?
+OR to the Unit Review Quiz for] the Digital Citizenship unit and saved himself some time.

-Planning a strategy While Trevor may not have planned an efficient strategy, he lacked some of the information that he needed to do so.
+Planning a strategy While Trevor may not have planned an efficient strategy, he lacked some key information to do so.
 If he had taken the pre-assessments – and realized that he didn’t need to read the text or do the exercises – he could have skipped the Digital Citizenship unit and saved himself some time.

 Applying strategies and monitoring one’s own performance If Trevor had monitored his own performance better, he might have realized that the material was too easy for him and skipped ahead.
 However, doing the pre-assessments would have told him that up front, saving even more time.